himmAllRight/himmAllRight-source/content/post/sql-intro.md

 of matching the relation records of either.

 NOTE: Full outer joins do not work on mysql, but would on postresql.
-It is recommended to use Unions to emulate it.
+It is recommended to use Unions to emulate them if needed.

 ### Unions